gordon2012/portfolio-fullpage/README.md

 - make scrolling text boxes for about page
 - make email form on contact page functional
 - add links to github from portfolio projects
-- propagate restructuring changes to portfolio
 - fix height issue on portfolio page
 - refactor
+- extract bootstrap styles for custom buttons
+- propagate restructuring changes to portfolio

 DONE:
 - transfer from CodePen